-Candidates wishing to apply to undertake research in this school should complete the appropriate form.
+Candidates wishing to apply to undertake research in the School of Planning and Geography should complete the appropriate form.
 More information on applying to study and a downloadable application form can be found by following the links at the bottom of this page.
 The form should be submitted to Dr Andrew Kythreotis (Email:KythreotisA@cardiff.ac.uk), the Postgraduate Research Admissions Tutor, together with a 2000 word synopsis of the proposed research, which should include the following:

 - aims and purpose of the research